 37 How are internal investigations viewed by local enforcement bodies in your country?

 In most cases, the authorities recognise the need for, and welcome, at least initial or preliminary internal investigations carried out by corporations.
-Those corporations and institutions licensed by the SFC or the HKMA have a regulatory duty to self-report when there is a material breach (or suspected breach) by their employees of any law, rules or regulations (including suspected misconduct), or when there is a material breach (or suspected breach) by their clients of any market misconduct provisions under the SFO (in the case of corporations licensed by the SFC).
+Those corporations and institutions licensed by the SFC or the HKMA have a regulatory duty to self-report when there is a material breach by their employees of any law, rules or regulations (including suspected breaches and misconduct), or when there is a material breach (or suspected breach) by their clients of any market misconduct provisions under the SFO (in the case of corporations licensed by the SFC).
 Particular care must be taken to avoid tipping off, whereby corporations are prohibited (except with the authorities’ consent) from disclosing the existence of the authorities’ investigations to a third party, which may include their employees and their clients.

 38 Can the attorney–client privilege be claimed over any aspects of internal investigations in your country?
 What steps should a company take in your country to protect the privilege or confidentiality of an internal investigation?

 Legal professional privilege can be claimed over various aspects of an internal investigation.